koleaby4/next_movie/README.md

 Finally, ['Future' labels](https://github.com/koleaby4/next_movie/issues?q=label%3Afuture)
 were used for stories planned for future releases.

+## Wireframes

+[Balsamiq](https://balsamiq.com) was used to develop wireframes for this project during the requirements collection phase.<br>
+The tool allows to quickly create sketches of pages, amend them if need be and export.

+To simplify and speed up development, the wireframes were embedded into user stories - see [issue#20](https://github.com/koleaby4/next_movie/issues/20) as an example.

+A full collection of the wireframes can also be seen in the [wireframes folder](https://github.com/koleaby4/next_movie/tree/master/wireframes)

+ToDo: /!\

 ## Non-Functional considerations

 * The Website will have a flat easy to navigate structure